DTLab-LabCN/dtlab-docs/README.md

 # DTT Documentation

-This repo is a form of Cayman-Docs, which is a fork of the Jekyll theme [Cayman](https://github.com/pages-themes/cayman) for GitHub Pages.
+This repo is a fork of Cayman-Docs, which is a fork of the Jekyll theme [Cayman](https://github.com/pages-themes/cayman) for GitHub Pages.

 ## Todo